jfl88/kegmon/readme.txt

 This is a repository for working on my kegerator monitoring project.

-The controller will run a lightweight JSON api to manage requests for current state information on the sensors.
+The RaspberryPi will run a lightweight NodeJS program to provide JSON responses to requests for current state information on the sensors.

 Hardware:
 Raspberry Pi Model B